Semester One – Week 11 & 12:

 Mitchell Library:

-During my appointment at the Mitchell Library I was told firstly that any pictures I take had to be documented and that anything from their archive was not allowed for exhibition or display of any kind, so anything I did find or found interesting can only be shown here in my research.
+During my appointment at the Mitchell Library, I was told, first, that any pictures I took had to be documented and that anything from their archive was not allowed for exhibition or display of any kind, so anything I found or found interesting could only be shown here in my research.

-That being said, even though its not for my exhibition this was still eye opening and moving to see real stories of the people of Glasgow and really put it into perspective that if I am using these photographs from the past that, I know it might seem obvious, but that they are real people.
+That being said, even though it’s not for my exhibition, this was still eye-opening and moving to see real stories of the people of Glasgow, and it really put into perspective that, if I am using these photographs from the past, I know it might seem obvious, but they are real people.

 Leave a comment